dilsg/allsky_weather/README.md

 # allsky_weather
 Adaption of the DanielGallo-script for TJ-Allsky.

-I wanted to use the script of Daniel Gallo [https://github.com/DanielGallo/AllSkyWeather]  for the overlay section in my allsky-installation.
+I used the script of Daniel Gallo [https://github.com/DanielGallo/AllSkyWeather]  for the overlay section in my allsky-installation.

 For that I defined my own variable.
 I called it DS_WETTER.